m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

         //code to print a Cat
 }
 ````
-then the code is shorter than the `instanceof` example, with
+then the code is shorter than the `instanceof` example, with no opportunity to cast to the wrong type since the instance check and the cast have been combined.